turingschool/mod-0-curriculum/front-end/for.md

   <h3>Explaining Code</h3>
   <ul>
     <li>Choose <code>one</code> of the <code>for</code> statements that was in the replit used for the Discovery activity.</li>
-    <li>To review and solidify what we just talked through as a class, prepare a verbal or written explanation of what your selected <code>for</code> statement does, in as much detail as possible.
-Make note of things you find yourself asking yourself, wondering, or feeling confused about.</li>
+    <li>To review and solidify what you saw in the video, prepare a verbal or written explanation of what your selected <code>for</code> statement does, in as much detail as possible.
+Take note of things you find yourself wondering or feeling confused about.</li>
-    <li>Be prepared to share out your explanation <em>or</em> a specific question that you came up with during this time.</li>
+    <li>Do some research to try and answer your own question <em>or</em> go to your Slack small group!</li>
   </ul>
 </div>
 <br>